waves of change: process automation delivers effective and efficient KYC

 While this level of reliance on human work was appropriate to KYC in its infancy two decades ago, the inefficiencies and ineffectiveness inherent in this process design give cause for fundamental re-evaluation.

-emergence of the ‘second wave’
+Emergence of the ‘second wave’

 Much has changed since this ‘first wave’ of KYC was conceived.
 The process of operating KYC is now well understood, and experts can agree on best practices.
-The information sources relied on in due diligence are now digitised and accessible via application programming interfaces (APIs).
+The information sources relied on in due diligence are now digitized and accessible via application programming interfaces (APIs).

 Regtech based on cloud-native digital platforms and delivered as Software as a Service (SaaS) is a vibrant sector.
 These developments aligned with problems of ineffectiveness and inefficient process designs create the conditions for the emergence of the ‘second wave’ of KYC .

 This is founded on best practices that are codified as instructions to computers.
-When repetitive tasks – such as calling APIs to stream digital data, analysing digital assets to identify facts material to due diligence, presenting facts in an easily understood form – are automated as digital processing, firms capture an enormous cost advantage.
+When repetitive tasks – such as calling APIs to stream digital data, analyzing digital assets to identify facts material to due diligence, presenting facts in an easily understood form – are automated as digital processing, firms capture an enormous cost advantage.
 Changes to regulations are simply and quickly assimilated at low cost, so the regulated adapt easily to reform.

 By making efficient use of capital, this digital transformation frees up funds for companies to invest in their growth initiatives.
 This newfound productivity also means all clients are subjected to KYC, abolishing backlogs and the need for remediation projects.

-Because this automation of KYC finds all information required in due diligence, it protects reporting entities against risks created when material facts are missed and it improves customer service by minimising outreach to treasury teams.
+Because this automation of KYC finds all information required in due diligence, it protects reporting entities against risks created when material facts are missed and it improves customer service by minimizing outreach to treasury teams.

 The ‘first wave’ of KYC was a time of learning but at the price of inefficiencies and ineffectiveness.
-Automation delivered as regtech enacts best practices with digital technologies to create consistent compliance, importantly, at sustainable cost.
+Automation delivered as RegTech enacts best practices with digital technologies to create consistent compliance, importantly, at sustainable cost.